asifrc/coffee-blog/src/pages/2017-08-10-Multiple-Origins/index.md

 ---

 Is this post about me?
 The coffee I prefer?
 X-Men?
 All of the above?
-Who knows what this will end up becoming,, but the initial intent is to trace the origins that seeded my recent acceleration in coffee interest.
+Who knows what this will end up becoming, but the initial intent is to trace the origins that seeded my recent acceleration in coffee interest.

-This is a long one, so grab a coffee, and try to create as much imagery as you can in your mind about how I decided to start fighting crime.
-By drinking coffee..
+This is a long one, so grab a coffee, and try to create as much imagery as you can in your mind as you read about my dark descent into light raosts.

 ### Assam, India
 #### Tea Gardens
-Tea, Bengali culture, Assam.
-Ideas of the role of that "tea or coffee" plays socially and culturally.
+Not my birthlace nor my parents', the tea gardens of Assam was the origin from which my paternal grandparents grew up acquiring  the cultural and social norms around tea that became a centerpiece in the culture of hopsitality and entertaining guests at 68 Elephant Road.

-Photo of Tea Garden
+_Photo of Tea Garden_

+### Dhaka, Bangladesh
+#### 68 Elephant Road
+I first visited Bangladesh when I was four, and have returned every couple years since.
+Each morning, noon, afternoon, and evening, as I played with my ambulance and firetruck, completed jigsaw puzzles, or played computer games, I absorbed from the background the daily rituals of watching the news, reading the newspaper, or just meditating in silence in the mornings over a cup of tea, revitalizing for the remainder of the day using a cup of strong tea after lunch, relaxing and watching soaps on the tv over a cup of tea, catching up with eachother's day at the dining table over tea.
+A key memory of 68 Elephant Road is all the guests that would visit throughout the day, and every single time with rare excpetion, a cart with "cha nasta", or tea and snack, would be brought out for the guests, and each would be interrogated as to how much sugar and milk they wanted.

+While not at the same levels of caffeine and with not nearly as much traffic, these notions of the role tea plays in meditation, utility, and hospitatily made their way into the US through my parents and into our household.

 ### Rapid City, South Dakota
 #### Dawaats